-Is your laundry smelling musty or “off” after being freshly washed?
-It could be happening for a few reasons:
+Are things smelling musty or “off” after being freshly washed?
+This could be happening for a few reasons:

-- You left wet garments in the washing machine for too long (overnight) before moving the load to the dryer.
+You left wet articles in the machine for too long (overnight) before moving to the dryer.

-- You packed items away before they were fully dry.
-If you do laundry at a laundromat, that’s likely the reason.
-The items feel hot and dry when fresh from the dryer yet there still is some moisture in them.
-When you pack them in baskets or bags to take home and then don’t unpack right away (leaving them in the bags), the moisture is trapped and mildew and musty odors are the result.
-Hang garments overnight (with room for airflow between garments) if possible before folding and storing away.
+When you pack items in baskets or bags to take home and then don’t unpack right away (leaving in the bags), the moisture is trapped and mildew and musty odors are the result.
+Hang garments overnight when possible prior to folding and storing (leave room for airflow between articles).

-- There’s a problem with the washing machine, especially front end loaders.
-How to clean it up: Run an empty cycle with hot water and 2 cups of bleach.
-Look up (inside the tub) and see if there is any crud buildup, wipe clean with bleach and water if there is.
-For front end loaders, check the rubber door seal and if it’s nasty, scrub clean with bleach water (use rubber gloves).
-Leave the door open after doing a load so the surface has a chance to air dry.
+There’s a problem with the machine, especially front end loaders.
+How to clean it up: Run an empty cycle set to hot, toss in 2 cups of bleach.
+Look up (inside the tub) and look for any crud buildup, take a sponge and wipe with diluted bleach.

-- Wet items (especially towels & dishcloths) are being tossed in the hamper and left too long before laundering.
-Hang items to dry before storing in the hamper.
+Wet items (especially towels & dishcloths) are being tossed in the hamper and left sitting too long.
+First hang each piece to dry then stash in the hamper.

-Towels are more susceptible to this since they are thicker and hold more moisture than other items do.
-The key to preventing smelly laundry is ensuring items are fully dry before folding and storing away.
+Towels are more susceptible to this since they are thicker and hold more moisture than other fabrics do.
+The key to preventing foul smelling laundry is ensuring articles are fully dry before folding and putting away.

-- Presoak: Fill sink or large tub with the smelly towels/garments, cover with water and add about 1 cup of vinegar per gallon of water used.
+- Presoak: Fill sink or large tub, throw in the sour towels/garments, cover with water and add about 1 cup of vinegar per gallon used.
 Soak for a few hours before washing as usual.
-Bleach can be used instead of vinegar if working with whites (use 1/2 cup per gallon water).

-- Wash the load again and let hang outdoors on the line, the sun will take care of the mold spores (works only on hot sunny days).
+- Run the load again and let hang outdoors on the line, the sun will take care of the mold spores (works only on hot sunny days).

-- Squeeze fresh lemon juice on the spots then sprinkle with salt.
-Let dry in the sun.
-Launder as usual.
+- Squeeze fresh lemon juice on the spots then sprinkle salt over top.
+Lay out in the sun.

-- Rub with a paste made by mixing two teaspoonfuls of water, one of powdered chalk, and two of soap powder.
+- Make a paste by mixing two teaspoonfuls of water, one of powdered chalk, and two of soap flakes or powder.
+Rub into stains.
 The spots should afterwards be well rinsed and dried out of doors in the sunlight.
-This has a bleaching effect on them.
+This has a brightening effect on textiles.

 - Use a mixture of soft soap, powdered starch, half as much salt and the juice of a lemon.
 Apply to both sides of the fabric and expose to the sun.

-- To remove mildew from clothing, soak in buttermilk over night and wash as usual.
+- To remove mildew from clothing, soak in buttermilk over night.